 - Plans furnace door improvements

-- The site is currently undergoing an “Energy Wave” process, which involves taking a focused look at one plant area at a time and doing everything possible to cut down on energy use
+- The site has recently completed an “Energy Wave” process, which involved taking a focused look at one plant area at a time and doing everything possible to cut down on energy use

 Hartlepool is covered by a new energy efficiency governance process established within Tata Steel Europe, whereby its energy performance has been compared to a benchmark as part of a gap analysis exercise.
 The site has generated a range of schemes aimed at bridging the gap with best practice.
 Internal targets for improvement have been established and Tata Steel Europe’s Chief Technical Officer and his direct reports review the progress of each site towards these on a quarterly basis.